mtieum/the-quirkie-times/content/newsletters/the-quirkie-times-newsletter-2.md

 category: issue-2
 content:
   - "Meet the Quirkies Team: Sleapy"
-  - Lajama's SYN-posis Corner
+  - Lajama's SYN-opsis Corner
   - Quirkie of the Week
   - Quirkie Word Search Game
-  - Quirkie Recipe of the Week
+  - Quirkin' with CaliChef!
   - What's This?
   - Artist of the Week
 ---